 Raspberry Jam–Filled Almond Snow Cookies

-❄️🍓 Soft, melt-in-your-mouth almond cookies filled with bright raspberry jam and rolled in powdered sugar.
-These cookies look elegant, taste rich and buttery, and are perfect for holidays or special occasions.
+Soft, melt-in-your-mouth almond cookies filled with bright raspberry jam and rolled in powdered sugar.
+Elegant, buttery, and perfect for holidays or special occasions.

 Almond Snow Cookie Dough